compasjs/compas/docs/getting-started.md

 `./src/generated`.
 Note that it's not pretty, so run whatever formatter you want on the files.

-- types.{js,ts}: This file contains all 'Models'.
+- types.{js,ts}: This file contains all types.
 The JsDoc in the different JavaScript files can reference this for better auto complete and specification of arguments
 - apiClient.js: The fully generated api client.